sudeepraja/sudeepraja.github.io/_posts/2017-12-28-Influence.md

 ---
 layout: post
-title: How to differentiate between two kinds of 7s?
+title: How to distinguish between two kinds of 7s?
 published: true
 project: false
 ---